 FAQ: Why Do My Light Bulbs Keep Blowing?

-Light bulbs can blow for a number of reasons, and we will try to cover the all the possibilities today in this post.
-We will also offer some words of advice from the electricians here at Mister Sparky.
+Light bulbs can blow for a number of reasons, and we will try to cover all the possibilities today in this post.
+We will also offer some words of advice and electrical services from the electricians here at Mister Sparky.

 1. Cheap bulbs